 But whatever former things were gains to me [as I thought then], these things [once regarded as advancements in merit] I have come to consider as loss [absolutely worthless] for the sake of Christ [and the purpose which He has given my life].
 But more than that, I count everything as loss compared to the priceless privilege and supreme advantage of knowing Christ Jesus my Lord [and of growing more deeply and thoroughly acquainted with Him—a joy unequaled].
 For His sake I have lost everything, and I consider it all garbage, so that I may gain Christ, and may be found in Him [believing and relying on Him], not having any righteousness of my own derived from [my obedience to] the Law and its rituals, but [possessing] that [genuine righteousness] which comes through faith in Christ, the righteousness which comes from God on the basis of faith.
 And this, so that I may know Him [experimentally, becoming more thoroughly acquainted with Him, understanding the remarkable wonders of His Person more completely] and [in that same way experience] the power of His resurrection [which overflows and is active in believers]…

-Therefore, our approach to knowing our God and walking with Him unto unto pleasing Him, is not based in our efforts to improve upon ourselves, shirring up our natural self-life for Gods good pleasure however, the Father is only pleased with one life, and one life only, and that is His Sons, and when through much difficulty on our part His Sons life begins to manifest in us, then God is pleased because He says this is His work; where His work also is in our difficulties in bringing forth His Son in us, where a major aspect of this bringing forth is to be taught of God recognizing that this work of God is meant to bring us to the Son, …..everyone who has heard and learned from the Father comes to Me.
+Therefore, our approach to knowing our God and walking with Him, unto pleasing Him is not based in our efforts to improve upon ourselves, shoring up the natural self-life however, the Father is only pleased with one life, and one life only, and that is His Sons, and when through much difficulty in our life His Sons life begins to manifest in us by faith, therefore God is pleased, because He sees His work in Christ in us; where one aspect of this bringing forth of Christ in you is to be taught of God recognizing that this work of God is meant to bring us to the Son, …..everyone who has heard and learned from the Father comes to Me.

 In many Churches today an attempt is made to assist Christians in their understanding of themselves believing that the more one understands why they sin somehow this will help in overcoming sin.
 The Psychology of sin is put in place of the true and liberating gospel message where this same psychology is overtly developed and taught in many American pews where many principles are developed to counter these sins, as a means and method of self-discipline.
 Many believe if they can better understand, through much teaching and instructions the fallen human condition, one can stop sinning; yet the more you wrestle with sin the more entangled you get with it.
 Because these many pastors, who are moving away from the true gospel message preached by Paul and the other Apostles, their congregation remain under the dictates of their sins and sinful nature, i.e. they can never know the freedom from sin.
 Rather than calling a spade a spade, that is, sin is rebellion against God, an evil in each of us, we are rebels, we are sons of disobedience, and under control of sin which proceeds from our evil nature, and apart from Christ in us who is our only freedom from sin through faith, who has freed us from sin by His cross and burial, and where our continual freedom from sin is in the newness of life in Christ.